DavidJohnKelly/YoutubeDownloader/README.md

 ## Features

-- Download a full playlist or just a single video
+- Download a full playlist, part of a playlist, or just a single video
 - Download either audio or video
 - Specify file extensions
 - Zip files if required